WoollyMittens/local-area-map/README.md

 ```

 End the script gracefully, for re-use of the container.

-## How to build the script

-This project uses node.js from http://nodejs.org/

-This project uses gulp.js from http://gulpjs.com/

-The following commands are available for development:
-+ `npm install` - Installs the prerequisites.
-+ `gulp import` - Re-imports libraries from supporting projects to `./src/libs/` if available under the same folder tree.
-+ `gulp dev` - Builds the project for development purposes.
-+ `gulp dist` - Builds the project for deployment purposes.
-+ `gulp watch` - Continuously recompiles updated files during development sessions.
-+ `gulp serve` - Serves the project on a temporary web server at http://localhost:8500/.
-+ `gulp php` - Serves the project on a temporary php server at http://localhost:8500/.
 + `cd node_scripts`
 	+ `node importexif` - Prepares a cache of GPS data of all the photos.
 	+ `node importgpx` - Prepares a cache of GPS data of all routes.